tonyx/Sharpino/README.md

 The undoer has changed its signature.

 Usually the way we run commands against multiple aggregate doesn't require undoer, however it may happen.
-Plus: I am planning to use the undoer in the futer for the proper user level undo/redo feature.
+Plus: I am planning to use the undoer in the future for the proper user level undo/redo feature.

 An example of the undoer for an aggregate is in the following module.